 The answer?
 It usually doesn’t matter, and I’ll tell you the 3 reasons why!

 To play my own devil’s advocate, these are the benefits to working with a photographer who’s photographed a wedding at your venue before:

 That’s the only benefit.
 And even then, looking through photos taken at your venue and wanting photos exactly like what you’ve seen can be limiting to you and your photographer’s creativity.

 Now let’s talk about the 3 reasons why you shouldn’t limit yourself to choosing a photographer with experience at your venue.

 Even if I took photos at the same venue every weekend, the locations and angles I used would be different every time because of LIGHT.

-On a wedding day, I’m constantly scouting photo locations to use later in the day.
-The light changes throughout the day based on the angle of the sun and the clouds in the sky.
+On a wedding day, I’m constantly scouting locations to use later in the day.
+Light changes throughout the day based on the angle of the sun and the clouds in the sky.
 A spot that looks beautiful in the morning may have bright, harsh light in the afternoon.
 A location covered in thick trees could look awesome during summer but not so pretty in the winter when all the trees are dead.

 So, just because a photographer has taken photos at your venue before doesn’t mean they’ll be able to use the same spots to achieve the same look again.

-And since light is the most important factor in photography, each photographer uses light differently and is an expert at using the available light or even CREATING light to fit their specific style.
+Each photographer uses light differently and is an expert at using the available light or even CREATING light to fit their specific style.

 I also take time to get to know my couples, their personalities, and their styles.
 We plan together for months, and we’ve built a relationship at their engagement session.
 Why would I treat them exactly the same as another couple?